-To find out more about the vehicles and their transformations from off-the-shelf products to specialized tools for scientific research, click on the links below.
+To find out more about the vehicles' transformations from off-the-shelf products to specialized tools for scientific research, click on the links below.

-*Credit for this acronym goes to Aaron MacNeill, who I feel aptly describes our work as only an engineer could
+Credit for the ROBOT.FISH acronym goes to Aaron MacNeill, who I feel aptly describes our work as only an engineer could.

-Note: CAD files for ecoSUBu5 AUV, shown (modified) above, courtesy of ecoSUB Robotics Ltd
+CAD files for the ecoSUBu5 AUV, shown (modified) below, are courtesy of ecoSUB Robotics Ltd.

 ecoSUB Robotics Ltd. (2022).
 General website: https://www.ecosub.uk/